l-Leniac-l/impossible-list/README.md

 - [ ] I want to be fluent in at least three foreign languages.

 ## Travel Goals
-- [ ] I want to pilgrimage in Paths of Saint James.
+- [x] I want to pilgrimage the Camino de Santiago.
 - [ ] I want to travel to all european countries.
 - [ ] I want to visit China and Japan.
 - [ ] I want to visit Australia.